-For children under the age of two, fat intake should not be restricted because it provides plenty of energy to fuel the rapid growth of their brains and bodies.6 7 The key is to offer ghee as a part of a balanced diet – and let a baby lead the way on how much food is eaten.
+For children under the age of two, fat intake should not be restricted because it provides plenty of energy to fuel the rapid growth of their brains and bodies.
+The key is to offer ghee as a part of a balanced diet – and let baby lead the way on how much food is eaten.

 Technically, yes.
-Ghee is often made from cow’s milk, which is a common food allergen in young children and accounts for about 20% of all childhood food allergies.8 Ghee made from milk of other mammals (such as buffalo, goat, sheep, or yak) may provoke similar allergic reactions to ghee made from cow’s milk.9
+Ghee is often made from cow’s milk, which is a common food allergen in young children and accounts for about 20% of all childhood food allergies.
+Ghee made from milk of other mammals (such as buffalo, goat, sheep, or yak) may provoke similar allergic reactions to ghee made from cow’s milk.

-More good news: children with lactose intolerance can often eat ghee because it has minimal lactose content.11
+More good news: children with lactose intolerance can often eat ghee because it has minimal lactose content.

 If you suspect your baby may be allergic to dairy products, consult an allergist before introducing ghee.
 As with all allergens, start by serving a scant quantity on its own at first.
 If there is no adverse reaction, gradually increase the amount served over future meals.

-Dinnertime fast approaching and all out of ideas?
-Our dinner guide has 100 baby- and toddler-friendly recipes that are easy to make, each accompanied with gorgeous photos.
+Dinnertime approaching and all out of ideas?
+Our dinner guide has 100 easy baby- and toddler-friendly recipes to try.

 This recipe contains a common allergen: dairy (ghee and yogurt).
 Only serve to a child after this allergen has been safely introduced.